Margin of safety, explained

 The margin of safety formula

-Start with fair value — a conservative estimate of what a share should sell for.
+Start with fair value, a conservative estimate of what a share should sell for, built from the same intrinsic value the business justifies on its own numbers.
 The margin-of-safety price is simply that value with a discount applied:

 Say a share is conservatively worth $100 and you demand a 50% margin of safety.
 Your buy-below price is $50.
-If it turns out to be worth only $80 — your growth estimate was too rosy — you still bought at a discount.
+If it turns out to be worth only $80, because your growth estimate was too rosy, you still bought at a discount.
 That cushion is the entire point.

 Read the other direction, margin of safety describes how cheap a current quote is: (fair value − price) ÷ fair value.
 A stock trading at $60 against $100 of value carries a 40% margin of safety.